sumeetweb/Thinki-Downloader/README.md

 # Thinki-Downloader
 A php based utility to download courses from Thinkific based sites like PacktPub for personal offline use.

 It's been 2+ years of maintaining this repo and meeting new friends through online calls.
-Initially this project was barebones with just downloading the Html Content and lesson videos.
-Many features added was indeed, a requirement of people who pinged through Mails, and LinkedIN.
+Initially this project was barebone with just downloading the Html Content and Lesson Videos.
+With time, many features added was indeed, a requirement of people who pinged through emails and LinkedIn.

 I am thinking for a online version of it.
 But I am not sure if it will be a paid service or a free one.
 Please let me know your thoughts on this :)
 Please drop them at tdl-support@sumeetnaik.com